alluster/marimekko-trace-my-product/README.md

 # Trace My Product

-Application created for company named Marimekko to create transparency around garments manufactured globally.
+A mobile-first PWA application created to create transparency around garments manufactured globally.
 By creating a blockchain for a product we can add traceable data related to a specific product.

 ### js
 Made with React and Redux